themayankjha/JAKYM/README.md

 I have spent a lot of time looking through numerous CLI based music players.
 But they either required setting up lots of things or needed premium features to function and sometimes flat out didn't work, even after tinkering for hours.
 Hence nstead of looking for a solution, I thought that I should code it myself.

-So I present to you JAKYM, Just Another Konsole YouTube-Music.
+So I present to you JAKYM, Just Another Konsole YouTube-Music.A command line based Youtube music player written in Python with both Spotify and Youtube playlist support and easy on memory.

 ![Screenshot](img/screenshot.gif?raw=true "screenshot")